-- Teacher notes
+Resource es • Teacher notes

-- Teacher Walkthrough video
+Recourse Teacher Walkthrough video

-- Worksheets A, C and D
+Worksheets A, C and D

-- Equipment as outlined in the notes
+Equipment as outlined in the notes

+Learning By the end of the lesson:

+objective

+••••• unknown compounds.

-- all learners should be able to perform the relevant tests on the unknown compounds. - most learners should be able to identify compounds L and M. - some learners will be able to evaluate and interpret their results.
+• most learners should be able to identify compounds L and M.

+• some learners will be able to evaluate and interpret their results.

+Timings Activity

+Starter/Introduction

-Show the two unknown compounds, L and M. Tell the learners they will try to find out what they are using the qualitative analysis tests.
+10 min Show the two unknown compounds, \mathbf{L} and \mathbf{M} .
+Tell the learners they will try to find out what they are using the qualitative analysis tests.

+Safety

 Ensure that all learners are wearing fastened lab coats.
-Make sure that they wear goggles throughout and that long hair is tied up safely.
+Make sure that they wear

+goggles throughout and that long hair is tied up safely.
 Remind learners about spillages.
-Circulate the classroom at all times during the experiment so that you can make sure that your learners are safe.
+Circulate the classroom at all times during the experiment so that you can

+make sure that your learners are safe.

+make sure that your reamers are sare.

 Ask the learners a few warm-up questions: What type of chemical bonding do compounds L and M have?
 Does the appearance of the compounds tell us anything about their identity?

+Main lesson

-Learners should work in pairs.
-Learners should already have a copy of Worksheet A. Give each pair Worksheet C detailing the method for this experiment and Worksheet D to record their results.
+30 min Learners should work in pairs.
+Learners should already have a copy of Worksheet A .
+Give each pair Worksheet C detailing the method for this experiment and Worksheet D to record their results.

-Ideally, to minimise movement around the room, each pair of learners should have the chemical solutions placed in front of them.
+Safety Ideally, to minimise movement around the room, each pair of learners should have the chemical solutions placed in front of them.
+Additionally: 1.
+Each bench should have a small beaker labelled 'chemical waste' on it.
+The

-Additionally:

-- Each bench should have a small beaker labelled 'chemical waste' on it.
-The learners should use this for the disposal of solutions after each test.
-They should also be shown where the large bottle labelled 'chemical waste' is for the end of the lesson, into which they will empty the contents of their beakers. - 2.
+learners should use this for the disposal of solutions after each test.
+They should also be shown where the large bottle labelled 'chemical waste' is for the end of the lesson, into which they will empty the contents of their beakers.

 Bunsen burners: indicate to the learners the position of the lit Bunsen burner and that they are burning with a yellow safety flame.
 Remind them that this must be changed to a blue flame when doing the test and then returned to a yellow safety flame afterwards.

-Compound L = FeSO4

-Compound M = KNO3

-Make sure that the learners tidy up after themselves, clean up any bench spills, empty the contents of their test-tubes and empty their 'chemical waste' into the main 'chemical waste' bottle.
+5 min Compound $L = FeSO_4$ Compound $M = KNO_3$ Make sure that the learners tidy up after themselves, clean up any bench spills, empty the contents of their test-tubes and empty their 'chemical waste' into the main 'chemical waste' bottle.
 Finally, they should wash their hands.

+Plenary

-Discuss each result with the students using the answers for Worksheet D.
+● CI ● ● min ● Discuss each result with the students using the answers for Worksheet D.